Karma (Alicia Keys song): Composition

 Sheet music for "Karma" sets the key of D minor with a tempo of 100bpm.

-Content

-In the song, the narrator's lover who had left her returns and wants to start a new relationship, but she has moved on.
-Her lover is now in the position she was once in, and in being rejected receives their just deserts ("what goes around comes around").
-The title references the popular conception of karma as getting what one deserves.

 Music video

 The music video for "Karma", directed by Chris Robinson and Keys herself, was filmed over three days in August 2004, with parts shot in New York City and at Casa de Campo resort's Altos de Chavón amphitheatre, in La Romana, Dominican Republic.
 At the 2005 MTV Video Music Awards, the video earned Keys the award for Best R&B Video.